nevin-cleetus/vagrant/README.md

 Prometheus & Grafana on Kubernetes Docker
 =========================================

-You may rename the Vagrant_docker to Vagrant ( The default Vagrant file in the repo to Vagrant_Kubernetes) vagrant up
+You may rename the Vagrant_docker to Vagrant (The default Vagrant file in the repo to Vagrant_Kubernetes).

+Run the vagrant command

+vagrant up

 This should create a VM with docker installed in it.
 You may then install prometheus and Grafana as either docker container or install as normal installation.